AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Network and security/Configure a NAT gateway for data transmission over the Internet.md

 1. Log on to the [Alibaba Cloud Elasticsearch console](https://elasticsearch.console.aliyun.com/#/home).

-2. In the top navigation bar, select the region where your cluster resides.
+2. In the left-side navigation pane, click **Logstash Clusters**.

-3. In the left-side navigation pane, click **Logstash Clusters**.
-On the page that appears, find the target cluster and click its ID in the **Cluster ID/Name** column.
+3. In the top navigation bar, select a region.
+On the **Clusters** page, click the ID of the desired cluster.

 4. In the left-side navigation pane, click **Networks and Security**.

 5. In the **Network Settings** section, click **Configure NAT Gateway**.

-    For more information about the descriptions and configurations of NAT gateways, see [NAT Gateway](/intl.en-US/User Guide/NAT Gateway Instance/Overview.md).
+    For more information about the descriptions and configurations of NAT gateways, see [Manage NAT gateways](/intl.en-US/User Guide/Manage NAT gateways.md).
 Destination Network Address Translation \(DNAT\) entries allow services on the Internet to send data to Logstash.
 Source Network Address Translation \(SNAT\) entries allow Logstash to access the Internet.

 6. On the NAT Gateway page, click Create NAT Gateway.

     When you create a NAT gateway, select the region and VPC where the Logstash cluster resides.
-For more information, see [Create a NAT gateway](/intl.en-US/User Guide/NAT Gateway Instance/Create a NAT gateway.md).
+For more information, see [Create a NAT gateway]().

 7. Associate an elastic IP address \(EIP\) with the NAT gateway.